-Wider clinical use of radiomic descriptors for characterizing tissue and disease on imaging is contingent on understanding their repeatability in test-retest settings and robustness across variations in image acquisition parameters.
-In this study, an in vivo MR imaging cohort was prospectively accrued to study 1) which radiomic descriptors were repeatable in a test-retest setting and between different annotation sources; 2) how robust different families of radiomic descriptors were across controlled, systematic variations in individual MRI acquisition parameters and whether postprocessing steps improved their robustness; and 3) which imaging variants could potentially be pooled for wider radiomic analyses.
-To minimize the impact of disease heterogeneity and to have generalizable results in such a controlled study, performance of radiomic descriptors was studied within well-defined WM brain tissue regions on MRI scans from healthy volunteers.
+Wider clinical use of radiomic descriptors for characterizing tissue and disease on imaging is contingent on understanding their repeatability in test-retest settings and robustness across variations in image acquisition parameters(5, 16).
+In this study, an in vivo MR imaging cohort was prospectively accrued to study (1) which radiomic descriptors were repeatable in a test-retest setting and between different annotation sources, (2) how robust different families of radiomic descriptors were across controlled, systematic variations in individual MRI acquisition parameters and whether post-processing steps improved their robustness, and (3) which imaging variants could potentially be pooled for wider radiomic analyses.
+To minimize the impact of disease heterogeneity and to have generalizable results in such a controlled study, performance of radiomic descriptors was studied within well-defined white matter brain tissue regions on MRI scans from healthy volunteers.

 Repeatability analysis involved two distinct comparisons.
-First, when comparing radiomic descriptors between the reference acquisition and a second repetition of the reference, approximately half of descriptors showed good to excellent repeatability while nearly 20% showed poor repeatability.
-Second, when comparing radiomic descriptors between manually and automatically generated WM annotations on the same reference images, approximately 40% of descriptors showed poor repeatability and nearly half showed good to excellent repeatability.
-Radiomic descriptors thus exhibited poorer repeatability between manual and automated annotations than between test/retest scans, as has been observed previously and potentially due to the moderate overlap between the two sets of annotations.
-Among feature families, co-occurrence based Haralick and COLLAGE descriptors consistently showed good to excellent repeatability performance, which was only marginally changed after postprocessing; in-line with previous findings across a number of different organs.
-In contrast, gradient and Laws descriptors were poorly repeatable in both comparisons (both before and after postprocessing) which resonates with studies suggesting their sensitivity to even marginal imaging or annotation differences.34,35 The difference in repeatability performance between edge-based and co-occurrence descriptors further suggests that first-order derivatives (used in Laws and gradient operators) may be more sensitive than higher-order derivatives (used in Haralick and COLLAGE).
+First, when comparing radiomic descriptors between the reference acquisition and a second repetition of the reference, approximately half of descriptors showed good to excellent repeatability while nearly 20% showed poor repeatability..
+Second, when comparing radiomic descriptors between manually and automatically generated white matter annotations on the same reference images, approximately 40% of descriptors showed poor repeatability and nearly half showed good to excellent repeatability.
+Radiomic descriptors thus exhibited poorer repeatability between manual and automated annotations than between test/retest scans, as has been observed previously (31, 32) and potentially due to the moderate overlap between the two sets of annotations.
+Among feature families, co-occurrence based Haralick and COLLAGE descriptors consistently showed good to excellent repeatability performance which was only marginally changed after post-processing; inline with previous findings across a number of different organs (9, 10, 32, 33).
+By contrast, gradient and Laws descriptors were poorly repeatable in both comparisons (both before and after postprocessing) which resonates with studies suggesting their sensitivity to even marginal imaging or annotation differences (34, 35).
+The difference in repeatability performance between edge-based and co-occurrence descriptors further suggests that first-order derivatives (used in Laws and gradient operators) may be more sensitive than higher-order derivatives (used in Haralick and COLLAGE).
+Interestingly, coregistration of contrast variants to the reference resulted in edgebased descriptors (gradient, Laws), in turn showing a marked increase in repeatability with respect to the reference.
+The sensitivity of these descriptors may thus be a function of subtle shifts and artifacts which may be introduced within a scan or between scans.
+Histogram and Gabor descriptors demonstrated excellent repeatability on unprocessed images in both the test/retest and expert/automated evaluation, but post-processing reduced their level of repeatability.
+Since no contrast differences are expected in repeatability analysis, the different post-processing steps may have introduced subtle variations in the intensity distributions(21) which are known to directly impact the repeatability of histogram and Gabor descriptors (9).